microsoft/aici/README.md

 - about 0.3ms for a regular expression
 - about 0.2ms for a substring contraint, from 4kB string

-The above numbers are for a single sequeance, however each sequence is processed in separate process, and thus if there is more cores than sequances (which is typical), they do not change.
+The above numbers are for a single sequence, however each sequence is processed in separate process, and thus if there is more cores than sequences (which is typical), they do not change.
 They also include overhead of calling into Python interpreter implemented in Wasm, and then back into Rust-generated Wasm code for the constraint itself.
 They are all well within the 20-50ms budget, so do not affect the generation time at all.